Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Casey's unique vlogging style, his attention to detail, and his readiness to expose vulnerabilities are all indicative of his Type 4 personality.
-Moreover, his constant search for meaning and authenticity also reflect the strengths and growth potential of Type 4 individuals."
+            "text": "Casey's unique vlogging style, attention to detail, and readiness to expose vulnerabilities all indicate his Type 4 personality.
+Moreover, his constant search for meaning and authenticity also reflects the strengths and growth potential of Type 4 individuals."
           },
           "name": "What are some examples of Casey Neistat's Type 4 characteristics?"
         }